Gentle parenting: what is gentle parenting and how to try it yourself

-Gentle parenting is a alternative approach to bringing up children, centred around understanding, empathy and respect.
+Gentle parenting is a style that has gained traction with parents in the last five years or so.
+It's an alternative approach to bringing up children, centered around understanding, empathy, and respect.

 What is gentle parenting?

-Parenting expert Sarah Ockwell-Smith is an advocate of gentle parenting and author of The Gentle Parenting Book.
+Popular childcare and parenting author Sarah Ockwell-Smith is an advocate of gentle parenting and author of The Gentle Parenting Book (available from Amazon, £5.99)

-Sarah says: ‘Gentle parenting isn’t really about using specific methods.
-It’s about an ethos and completely changing the way you think.
+Sarah says: "Gentle parenting isn’t really about using specific methods.
+It’s about ethos and completely changing the way you think.
 It’s more a way of being than a way of doing.
-Approaching any and all parenting situations with empathy for the child and trying to understand the reasonings behind their behaviour, working together to change it positively and accepting what cannot be changed.’
+Approaching any parenting situations with empathy for the child and trying to understand the reasonings behind their behaviour, working together to change it positively and accepting what cannot be changed."

 How do I use gentle parenting?